Critical Legal Conference 2025

 The Surf ‘n’ Turf theme underscores the necessity of attending to the material and metaphorical borders that distinguish and connect terrestrial and maritime spaces.
 At a time of intensifying environmental crises, rising sea levels, and global migrations, the interplay between land and sea raises urgent questions for critical legal scholars.
 From the construction of “landscapes of exclusion” to the territorialisation of oceanic expanses, law functions both to delineate boundaries and to mediate interactions across them.
 This anniversary celebration of the CLC invites participants to rethink legal structures in light of these pressing concerns, exploring possibilities for justice, solidarity, and sustainability across land and sea.

-By bringing together these diverse yet interconnected strands, the 40th anniversary of that first “CLC workshop” hosted by Birkbeck College “CLC workshop” in 1985, this year’s CLC aims to foster critical dialogues on the laws of the land and sea, reflecting on past achievements in critical legal thought while charting new directions for the future.
+This year’s CLC acknowledges the 40th anniversary of that first “CLC workshop” hosted by Birkbeck College “CLC workshop” in 1985 and aims to foster critical dialogues on the laws of the land and sea, reflecting on past achievements in critical legal thought while charting new directions for the future.